All My Life (2020 film): Plot

-One night, Sol wakes up in pain, screaming to Jen that something is wrong.
-They find out that Sol has a tumor and he reassures Jen that everything will be okay once the doctors get rid of it.
-Sol suggests to Jen if the news is bad, they should get a dog.
-After getting the lab work back from the doctor, he tells them that everything is fine and that the labs are good.
-They decide to continue planning the wedding and Sol returns back to the restaurant with his dish on the menu.
-One day, Sol texts Jen telling her to come home.
-He greets her with a dog named Otis, and after a month or two, his cancer has progressed and he needs to start clinical trial for his recovery.
-They discuss postponing the wedding, but their friends suggest throwing them a quick wedding in three weeks with the help of strangers and friends while Sol does his treatment.
-In the midst of planning the wedding, Sol's friend Kyle misses everything because his illness reminds him of losing his dad which he hasn't dealt with.
-Sol talks to Jenn about having all the side effects of the trial, such as not being able to taste food and that she should just move on with her life.
-She tells him that she is here with him and he isn't alone.
+One night, Sol wakes up screaming in pain.
+Although he has cancer, he reassures Jen that everything will be okay once he gets treatment.
+Sol suggests they get a dog if the news is bad.

+After returning from the doctor's, he tells them that everything is fine and that the labs are good.
+The couple continues planning the wedding and Sol returns to the restaurant, where his dish is put on the menu.

+One day, Sol texts Jen to come home and greets her with a dog named Otis, his way of telling her his cancer has returned.
+A few months later, he is accepted for a clinical trial.
+They discuss postponing the wedding, but their friends offer to throw them a quick wedding in three weeks.
+They fund it with the help of strangers through crowd-funding and putting up posters all over town and friends while Sol undergoes his treatment.
+Sol's friend Kyle misses everything because his illness reminds him of losing his dad, which he hasn't dealt with.

+Sol tells Jenn about suffering from all of the drug trial's side effects, including his sense of taste.
+He tells her to just move on with her life, but she insists on staying by his side.
 Jenn and Sol get married in front of all their friends and family.
-After the wedding, Kyle shows up to the reception.
+Kyle finally shows up at the reception.

-Jenn and Sol get Sol's x-rays and the doctor tells Jen that the cancer has spread to his whole liver and other areas and that she should ask Sol anything she wants because it is time.
-Jenn and Sol prepare for him to pass soon by writing his eulogy.
+Jenn and Sol get his scans and are told the cancer has metastasised throughout his body.
+The doctor tells them he has little time left.
+So, Jenn and Sol work together on his eulogy.

-Jenn walks to Dave and Kyle's new restaurant/bar, called Now or Never, which was Sol's favorite line.
-Jenn talks about Sol and his inspiration he had on everyone.
-Amanda and Megan tell Jenn that it's time for her to open up Sol's gift for their honeymoon which they had been keeping a secret for this moment, after his death.
-On a flash drive, there is a video of Sol thanking Jenn for loving him during the time they spent together.
-Jenn says she will live for today for the rest of her life because of Sol.
+Jenn goes to Dave and Kyle's new restaurant/bar, called Now or Never, Sol's motto.
+She talks about Sol and how he inspired everyone.
+Amanda and Megan give her Sol's honeymoon gift, which they had been keeping secret until after his death.

+The flash drive contains a video of Sol, thanking Jenn for loving him during their time together.
+She says she will live for today for the rest of her life because of him.